jeremylvln/Shulker/docs/src/next/guide/getting-started/prerequisites.md

 ## Kubernetes Cluster

-Shulker should be able to be installed on any Kubernetes cluster meeting the following criterias:
+Shulker should be able to be installed on any Kubernetes cluster meeting the following criteria:

-- The minimum known working Kubernetes version is **1.27**, but it way work on older versions as well
+- The minimum known working Kubernetes version is **1.27**, but it may work on older versions as well
 - At least one **Linux node** is needed for the Shulker operators to work (amd64 or arm64 architectures are supported)